-Resilience: It’s Your Life Owner’s Maintenance Manual
+Resilience: A Life Owner’s Maintenance Manual

 - If you work from home, give yourself a work-only quiet space for work, so you can go to work and leave work.
 Even just a desk in a corner, with something to block the view and “close your office” after work hours.
 Off your sight and off your mind.

 - Create a reasonable work schedule and hold yourself to it – don’t check emails or revisit work outside of work hours.
 Remember the last time you checked an email and found yourself still working two hours later?
 You were borrowing from your personal time – for free.

 - Reserve 30 minutes after work and take a (much-deserved) break before you start dealing with family and personal duties.
 Take a walk, read a little, shower and change clothes, whatever gives you a break.

 - Turn off all of your technology.
 Social media and watching virtual people on screen is not a life.
 Instead, pick up a hobby; read or write a book; learn to paint, weld or knit – have fun starting something creative… Passive watching doesn’t make you happier, and doesn’t make life more fun.

 - Go to bed at a reasonable time to get enough sleep.
 Sleep deprivation makes you a prime candidate for stress, anxiety, burnout, depression, obesity, diabetes and more.
 57% of Canadians don’t even sleep a bare minimum of seven hours a night.
 Stop fooling yourself: if you use an alarm and the snooze button, you need more sleep.

 - Go outdoors in fresh air: to breathe, walk, watch the squirrels, shovel your driveway or admire your neighbour’s flowers.
 Even 15 minutes will bring your spirits up and give you much needed exercise.